runningman84/s3-resource-operator/README.md

      - Publishes to: `ghcr.io/runningman84/s3-resource-operator`
      - Tags: `latest`, `1.0.1`, `1.0`, `1`
    - **Security & Compliance**:
-     - Generates SBOMs for Docker images (SPDX & CycloneDX formats)
+     - Generates comprehensive SBOMs using Syft (SPDX & CycloneDX formats)
-     - Generates Python dependency SBOM
+     - Platform-specific SBOMs for AMD64 and ARM64
      - Scans for vulnerabilities using Grype
      - Uploads all SBOMs and scan reports to GitHub release
    - **Helm chart** package and publish to OCI registry